 John Deere: The agricultural equipment company John Deere uses a dark shade of green and a muted shade of yellow-brown in its logo, which is meant to evoke a sense of nature and stability.
 The green represents the fields where the company’s equipment is used, while the yellow-brown represents the soil and earth.

 These are just a few examples of companies that use brown in their branding and logos.
 Many other businesses in industries such as food, fashion, and home goods also use brown to convey a sense of naturalness, warmth, or dependability.

 Should I use dark brown color, light brown, or any brown at all…?

-Remember, as almost any other color, green works also in basically any branding.
-Simply don’t forget to put attention to the value of the colors used – is the brown a shade, tone, tint, or pure?
+Remember, as with almost any other color, green works in any branding.
+Simply don’t forget to pay attention to the colors’ value – is the brown a shade, tone, tint, or pure?
 Is the yellow more of a mustard or bright lemon?
-These details make a huge difference and are a huge part of color psychology in business.
+These details make a huge difference and are a massive part of color psychology in business.

 Learn all about all four color psychology personalities:

 - Group 1- Brand Design 1: How To Brand a Youthful, Open, and Happy Business